DFXswiss/services/CONTRIBUTING.md

 npm run test
 ```

-Draft PRs skip the PR CI job unless they carry the `ci` or `ci:full` label.
-Apply `ci` on a draft to run the job, or `ci:full` to force the full Jest
-suite.
-Marking a same-repo PR ready for review requests CI once: it adds `ci`
-and dispatches the suite.
-If `ci` or `ci:full` is already present, ready does
-not start a second run.
-Fork heads cannot be dispatched that way; apply `ci`
-so the `labeled` event starts CI (a maintainer may still need to approve the
+Draft pull requests run the PR CI jobs (GitHub may hold fork runs as
+`action_required`).
+Ready does not start CI.
+After a fresh A38 enforce pass on
+the current head, `dfx pr guard` approves those waiting initial runs.
+Do not
-run).
-When the job runs, develop PRs without `ci:full` run Jest
+ask a maintainer to approve workflow runs.
+When the job runs, develop PRs
-`--findRelatedTests` on changed files under `src/` and `functions/`.
-A PR with
+without `ci:full` run Jest `--findRelatedTests` on changed files under `src/`
-no such files and no full-run trigger records `mode=none` and skips the suite
+and `functions/`.
+A PR with no such files and no full-run trigger records
-without failing.
-Apply `ci:full` to force the full suite, as do PRs into `main`,
+`mode=none` and skips the suite without failing.
+Apply `ci:full` to force the
-a bare `workflow_dispatch`, unsafe path characters, test/build infrastructure,
+full suite, as do PRs into `main`, a bare `workflow_dispatch`, unsafe path
-and deleting or renaming files under `src/` or `functions/`.
-Lint, Markdown
+characters, test/build infrastructure, and deleting or renaming files under
+`src/` or `functions/`.
+Lint, Markdown formatting (`format:md:check`),
-formatting (`format:md:check`), `build:dev` and `widget:dev` always run in full
+`build:dev` and `widget:dev` always run in full when the job runs.
+A standard
-when the job runs.
-A standard PR into `develop` (no `ci:full`) must finish CI
+PR into `develop` (no `ci:full`) must finish CI in under 10 minutes wall-clock;
-in under 10 minutes wall-clock; the full-stack E2E job is an in-job no-op
+the full-stack E2E job is an in-job no-op unless `ci:full` is set.
+Full-stack
-unless `ci:full` is set.
-Full-stack E2E is called from PR CI after Build and
+E2E is called from PR CI after Build and test succeed, so it cannot start
-test succeed, so it cannot start while unit tests are still queued.
-Full runs
+while unit tests are still queued.
+Full runs (`ci:full`, PRs into `main`, a
-(`ci:full`, PRs into `main`, a bare `workflow_dispatch`) may take longer.
+bare `workflow_dispatch`) may take longer.

 #### Coverage